awslabs/aws-encryption-sdk-specification/tenets.md

 how the ESDK works independently of the implementation.
 Clever or unique features in an implementation are an opportunity for bugs.
-They also work against inter-operability, because a unique behavior in one implementation may be relied on by customers.
+They also work against inter-operability because a unique behavior in one implementation may be relied on by customers.
 If this behavior does not exist